Novus Visualizers

 Template systems solve speed, but they can also create sameness if they are too rigid.
 The right product decision is not "templates or customization"; it is a layered editing model where templates provide structure and the editor provides differentiation.
 Users should be able to change the factors that make an output feel like their release rather than someone else's demo file: color systems, artwork placement, motion intensity, scene emphasis, typography where applicable, and how audio energy maps into visible movement.

 A strong template system also reduces technical failure.
-When a user begins from a prepared visualizer configuration, the app can make more reliable assumptions about rendering, safe zones, element timing, and export compatibility.
-That lowers the frequency of broken scenes and weird edge cases during the MVP window.
+When a user begins from a prepared engine configuration, the app can make more reliable assumptions about rendering, safe zones, element timing, and export compatibility.
+That lowers the frequency of broken scenes and edge cases.
 It also makes support easier because operators can reproduce what the user saw instead of untangling a one-off composition graph assembled from scratch.

 Internally, treat templates as maintained product surfaces, not static assets that are forgotten after launch.
 They should be versioned, reviewed, and tested when rendering logic changes.
 That discipline matters because the app promise depends on them feeling polished enough that a user can start editing immediately instead of first fixing the template itself.